typohnebild/numpy-vs-mir/README.md

     }
 ```

-### Differences in Gauss–Seidel-Red-Black
+### Differences in Red-Black Gauss–Seidel

 The implementations of the multigrid only differ essentially in syntactical
 matters.
 The main difference is in the used solver and smoother.
 More precisely, the difference
 is the Gauss-Seidel method.

 In Python, we use _[Numba](https://numba.pydata.org/)_ to speed up the sweep method in the
+Red-Black Gauss-Seidel algorithm.
-Gauss-Seidel-Red-Black algorithm.
-It basically performs the update step by using
-the _NumPy_ array slices.
+It basically performs the update step by using the _NumPy_ array slices.
 The efficiency differences in using Numba or not are considered in the
 [Python-Benchmark](#python-benchmark).

 In order to estimate the fastest approach in D, we consider three variations of the
-Gauss-Seidel-Red-Black sweep:
+Red-Black Gauss-Seidel sweep:

 1. Slices: Python like.
 Uses D Slices and Strides for grouping (Red-Black).
 2. Naive: one for-loop for each dimension.
 Matrix-Access via multi-dimensional Array.